top of page

 NewBlackBear1.png

-Black Bears have five toes per foot, have fuzzy muzzles
+Black Bears have five toes per foot, fuzzy muzzles

 NewBlackBear2.png